The ACP program is currently paused pending funding by Congress.

 Missouri Affiliates of Habitat for Humanity and HUD are just two of the homeownership programs available.
 The HUD website has a page that mentions all the resources that can specifically help Missouri residents and those on minimum wage.

-Here are some other links to services for the low-waged in Missouri that may help you do more than get by.
+Here are some other links to services for the low-wage in Missouri that may help you do more than get by.

 Missouri Food Banks